 Inside each and every one of us, there needs to be an understanding of who we are.
 Our sense of self underlies our internal strength as human beings, and it enables us to accomplish what we desire.
 Our sense of self needs to give us the ability to power through–no matter what others may say about us, and no matter what sort of feedback we may get from the world.

 Developing a strong sense of self enables us to be happier and more successful and to live better lives.
 Unfortunately, most of us do not live our lives in accordance with our own sense of self and, instead, our sense of self is based too much on what others are doing out in the world, what others have, and what others say about us–these are externals that are irrelevant to what is really inside of us.
 If you have a strong sense of self, then what you do for a living, your past, your religion, your parents, your affiliations, your recognized abilities, and more should not affect your thoughts about what you can accomplish.

 Having a powerful sense of self is going to make all the difference in your life.
 You need to understand that your thoughts about yourself and your capabilities need to come from what is inside of you, not from societal structures that may have led you to believe who you are.

 A powerful sense of self will make all the difference in your life.
-You must understand that your sense of yourself and your capabilities come from inside of you, not from the external forces that have brought you to your current place in life.
-What you feel internally might be completely different from what the world is telling you, and you must learn to focus on the former rather than the latter.
+You understand that your sense of yourself and your capabilities come from inside of you, not from the external forces that have brought you to your current place in life.
+What you feel internally might differ completely from what the world is telling you, and you must learn to focus on the former rather than the latter.